vezzolter/DSA/DataStructures/Stack/Stack.md

 # &#x1F4BB; Implementation
 Discussing ADT, it's evident that well-established and widely recognized implementations already exist for stack.
 In the context of C++, `std::stack` is a such representative.
 It's commonly recommended to rely on these proven implementations rather than reinventing the wheel.
-However, within the scope of this subsection, we'll take a closer look at simplified version of thhis collection.
+However, within the scope of this subsection, we'll take a closer look at simplified version of this collection.
 This exploration is aimed at gaining a deeper understanding of the fundamental concepts that underlie them.

 ## Design Decisions
 Keeping its educational aim in mind, the `Stack` class developed here closely resembles the behavior of `std::stack`, with minor adjustments aimed at emphasizing simplicity and focusing on the core aspects of the data structure.